Skip to content

 • Productivity drop: First, plan for and acknowledge that new employees need time to acclimate and learn their jobs.
 Develop a robust onboarding process so new employees can be as productive as possible, as quickly as possible.

 • Talent gaps: Take an honest look at your current leadership and whether they have the leadership skills and technical knowledge to manage a larger scale business.
-If the company turns to outsourcing to fill gaps in leadership or line workers, cultural fit is just as important as in a permanent hire.
+If the company turns to outsourcing to fill gaps in leadership or frontline workers, cultural fit is just as important as in a permanent hire.

 • Land grabs or paralysis: Fully think through organizational charts and processes before and during times of rapid growth.
 Clear lines of responsibility keep customer needs from falling through the cracks and prevent overly ambitious managers from steamrolling over others.